KuroKaze78/CostumeCustomizer/README.txt

 ***************
 * Change Log  *
 ***************
+v1.4 - (1/6/2019)
+Cleaned up logic for "else if", added support for persist variables so now the current outfit will maintain between play sessions.
+Currently still compatible with CCModPackGenerator v1.0.1.

+v1.3.2 - (1/4/2019)
+Fixed compatibility to work with the DOAXVV base mod v19.

 v1.3.1 - (12/2/2018)
 Changed packaging structure so installation is just extract main zip/patch into root of DOAXVV game folder.